GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 ## Troubleshooting and testing tips

 - First source for trouble investigation is the log file.
-Check your `/opt/gluu/jetty/casa/logs/casa.log` and read [this](#logging) beforehand.
+Check your `/opt/gluu/jetty/casa/logs/casa.log` and read [this](#logging) beforehand

 - While you get acquiantance with writing pages, you can use the `z:label` component to debug variable or expression values in zul.
 In most cases errors are caused by wrong usage of available namespaces.
 Locate an already existing page having a similar behaviour you desire and inspect its markup.
 This can save you lots of trial/error cycles.
-Also, it's good to work in small increments: do not attempt to write the entire page and backing Java code at once to test it thoroughly.
+Also, it's good to work in small increments: do not attempt to write the entire page and backing Java code at once to test it thoroughly

 - The life cycle for plugin development isn't tedious, but you can boost your performance by following the [Tips for plugin development](./tips-development.md)